 Texas License-To-Carry Shooting Test

 The Texas Concealed Handgun License Proficiency Test is not a difficult shooting test to pass.
-It is a timed test designed with plenty of time to take your shots accurately.
+It is a test designed with ample time to take your shots accurately.
 No need to rush.
 Accuracy is more important than speed.

 Handgun LTC Requirements

 There is no minimum caliber to legally carry as long as it is a legal pistol.
 We require at the minimum a .22 caliber pistol to qualify.

 There is no longer a classification of concealed handgun license.
 If you qualify with a revolver you can carry a semi-automatic.

 All handguns will be inspected by instructors for the safety of the shooter, instructors, and other students.
 Unsafe handguns will not be allowed for the shooting proficiency test.

 Any student not following safe gun handling procedures on the range or in the classroom will be ask to leave the classroom and range.
 NO REFUNDS for safety violations.

 The shooting test requires 50 rounds of ammunition

 The LTC Shooting test is fired at three distances: